ngxs/store/docs/concepts/select/optimizing-selectors.md

 Selectors defined in state classes implicitly have `state` injected as their first argument.
 The above selector will be recalculated every time the user types into the input component.
 Since `state` could update rapidly when a user types, the expensive selector will needlessly recalculate even though it does not care about the `name` property of `state` changing.
 This selector does not take advantage of memoization.

-One way to solve this problem is to turn off the `injectContainerState` selector [option](../store/options.md) at root, state, or selector level.
-By default (in NGXS v3), the state is implicitly injected as the first argument for composite selectors _defined within state classes_.
-Turning off this setting prevents the container state from being injected as the first argument.
-This requires you to explicitly specify all arguments when you use the `@Selector([...])` decorator.
+One way to solve this problem is to explicitly specify selector arguments using the `@Selector([...])` decorator.
+By default, the `injectContainerState` selector [option](../store/options.md) is `false`, which means the container state is **not** implicitly injected as the first argument for composite selectors defined within state classes.
+You must explicitly specify all arguments when using `@Selector([...])`.
 Any parameterless `@Selector()` decorators will still inject the state as an implicit argument.
 Note that this option does not apply to selectors declared _outside of state classes_ (because there is no container state to inject).
 For example, we create two selectors in our state class:

 ```ts
 @Selector([SomeState])